MatrixAge/lemon/README.md

-A platform as a backstage management system for enterprise.
+A platform as a backstage management system for enterprise. (develop version)